khanmtariq45/todo/README.md

         {
             for (int i = 2; i < obfuscatedEmail.Length; i += 2)
             {
-                // Ensure there are enough characters left for a valid substring if (i + 2 <= obfuscatedEmail.Length)
+                if (i + 2 <= obfuscatedEmail.Length)
                 {
                     int charCode = Convert.ToInt32(obfuscatedEmail.Substring(i, 2), 16) ^ key;